Prince Johann Georg of Hohenzollern: Career

 Johann Georg lived in Grünwald, Munich and was a fine art expert.
 From 1992 to 1998 he served as Director General of the Bavarian State Picture Collection and was also a director of the Hypo-Kunsthalle of the Hypo Cultural Foundation.

 He served as a Member of Advisory Board - Europe at Christie's International plc.

 A patron of the arts, his 75th birthday was celebrated with a special concert in Munich.

 Personal life

+Wedding day of Princess Birgitta of Sweden and Prince Johann Georg of Hohenzollern in Stockholm.

 Johann Georg met Princess Birgitta of Sweden, the sister of the current King of Sweden Carl XVI Gustaf, in 1959 at a cocktail party while visiting friends and relatives in Germany.
 Their engagement was announced by the Royal Palace of Stockholm on 15 December 1960.
 The civil marriage ceremony took place at the Royal Palace of Stockholm on 25 May 1961, and the religious wedding in the Sankt Johann Church at the bridegroom's family palace of Sigmaringen on 30 May/31 July 1961.
 Together, they were the parents of three children: